Asian stocks advance on optimism over pandemic recovery

 The Dow Jones Industrial Average gained 0.6% to 32,619.48.
 The tech-heavy Nasdaq composite recovered from early losses to edged 0.1% higher, to 12,977.68.
 The Russell 2000 index of smaller stocks outdid the rest of the market, climbing 2.3% to 2,183.12.

-The 10-year Treasury yield, which helps set rates for all kinds of loans, was steady at 1.62%.
+The 10-year Treasury yield, which helps set rates for all kinds of loans, edged up to 1.64%.
 Treasury yields have been broadly rising with expectations for stronger economic growth and the inflation that may accompany it.

 Apart from the upbeat jobless report, another report said the U.S. economy grew at a faster pace at the end of 2020 than earlier estimated.

-In other trading Friday, U.S. benchmark crude oil gained 59 cents to $59.15 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Friday, U.S. benchmark crude oil gained $1.23 to $59.77 per barrel in electronic trading on the New York Mercantile Exchange.
 It sank $2.62 on Thursday to $58.56 per barrel.

 Credit: Lee Jin-man